Netball Is Just Like Basketball. Except That It Isn’t.

-While Australia is certainly associated with Rugby and Cricket, it is less well known for its enthusiasm for a sport called Netball.
+While Australia is known for Rugby, the AFL and Cricket, it is less well known for Netball.
 This game is popular in many of the Commonwealth Nations and there are over 70 national teams in the International Federation of Netball Associations.

-I am not an athletically gifted person, but I had played in a pick-up Basketball league all through high school.
-I had felt confident that I could manage a 60 minute game of Netball without embarrassing myself.
+I am not an athlete, but I had played in a pick-up Basketball league all through high school.
+I had felt confident that I could manage a 60 minute game of Netball.
+This was incorrect.

 Ways in which Netball and Basketball are the same:

-1) The Layout: there is a ball and a court with lines on the ground and hoops on posts at both ends.
+1) The Basics: there is a ball and a court with lines on the ground and hoops on posts at both ends.

-2) The Goal: get the ball through the hoops.
+2) The Goal: get the ball through the hoop.

 Ways in which Netball and Basketball are not the same: